What to Do When Dental Insurance Doesn’t Pay Claims

 Full coverage dental insurance with no waiting periods might offer immediate benefits for major services but may not be the direction you want to take.
 Instead, you might fare better if you continue with your current plan.

 Dental insurance without waiting periods includes other provisions that limit payments, such as graded benefits in the early years.
-Initially, the policy will cost more in premiums than it returns in claims.
+Initially, the policy will cost more premiums than it returns in claims.

 Frequency Limitations